 As you can probably imagine, abortion is big business.
 And given our convictions, this is not something that we want to profit from.
 We believe that while the financial return on investment is important, it’s just as important to consider the social return on investment as well, because how we earn our profits matters deeply.
 And that is why our portfolios are diligently screened to exclude companies with ties to the abortion industry.
 I wanted to take some time to walk through what this means for you as an investor with us.

-There are five main areas that we target with our exclusionary abortion screen.
+There are several areas that we target with our exclusionary abortion screen.
 The first component, and probably the most obvious is that we screen out companies that develop and manufacture drugs used in the abortion process.
 So, these are known as abortifacients, and we don’t want to profit from selling these drugs.
 This screen excludes some of the world’s largest pharmaceutical companies that are common holdings in the most popular mutual funds and passive ETFs.

 We also screen out abortion facilities.
 So some hospitals and clinics, which perform elective abortions for profit are publicly traded companies and we screen out publicly traded companies that are performing abortions for profit.